-Making a Will is one of the most practical ways we can prepare for our death.
+Making a Will – Making a Will is one of the most practical ways we can prepare for our death.
 It is also one of the most significant and lasting ways we can express our love and care for those things that matter most to us in our life—our families, friends and loved ones, and our ideals and values.
+In general, it is most helpful if your gift to the Tertön Sogyal foundations is not designated for any specific purpose.
+This allows the members of the committee maximum flexibility to allocate grants where they will have the greatest effect and benefit, at any given moment in time.

 A True Spirit of Generosity – According to the Buddhist teachings, it is extremely important to give up all our worldly attachments at the moment of death, in order that we can die in peace and equanimity.
 Furthermore, giving away our wealth and possessions, in a true spirit of generosity, can be an act of profound spiritual significance—one that will help ensure we accumulate tremendous merit for our future lives.